metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_integration_profile_v1_manifest.md

 Optional:

-- `configuration` (Map of String) Legacy trait configuration parameters.Deprecated: for backward compatibility.
+- `configuration` (Map of String) Legacy trait configuration parameters.
+Deprecated: for backward compatibility.
 - `enabled` (Boolean) Deprecated: no longer in use.
 - `kind` (String) Allows to explicitly select the desired deployment kind between 'deployment', 'cron-job' or 'knative-service' when creating the resources for running the integration.
-- `use_ssa` (Boolean) Use server-side apply to update the owned resources (default 'true').Note that it automatically falls back to client-side patching, if SSA is not available, e.g., on old Kubernetes clusters.
+- `use_ssa` (Boolean) Deprecated: won't be able to enforce client side update in the future.
+Use server-side apply to update the owned resources (default 'true').
+Note that it automatically falls back to client-side patching, if SSA is not available, e.g., on old Kubernetes clusters.

 <a id="nestedatt--spec--traits--deployment"></a>